jorishermans/storagestack/readme.md

 Take a look in the core library to the provider interface.

+We have implementations for:
+- Blockstack
+- IPFS
+- Localstorage
+- Memory

 ### Middleware

 You will have also an ability to define middleware to transform your storage content to the content you want for your application.